Matthew P. Bergman

 Matthew Bergman is an attorney, law professor, philanthropist and community activist.
 He is the founder of the Social Media Victims Law Center and Bergman Draper Oslund Udo; a professor at Lewis & Clark Law school; and member of the board of directors of nonprofit institutions in higher education, national security, civil rights, worker protection, and the arts.

-Matthew is nationally known for his work in product liability litigation and has recovered over $950 million on behalf of his clients.
+Matthew is nationally known for his work in product liability litigation and has recovered over $1 billion on behalf of his clients.
 He has litigated over 1,200 product liability cases, conducted over 25 jury trials, and has been counsel in over 20 reported appellate cases.
 Matthew has chaired and keynoted national and international seminars on toxic tort litigation and bankruptcy.
 He has testified before the U.S. Congress, was appointed to a dozen creditors’ committees in toxic tort cases, and serves the advisory committees of several multi-billion-dollar asbestos trusts.
 He has carried the fight for injured victims from the courthouse to federal and state legislatures and works closely with medical providers throughout the northwest.

 Besides his legal work, Matt is actively in local, national and international issues.
 He founded the Maasai Children’s Initiative (MCI), a female literacy project among the Maasai tribe in Southern Kenya.
 Matt built two schools that provided primary education to 300 Maasai girls, feeding programs for schoolchildren and employment for village women.
 Located in deep the Savanna with no power or electricity, Matt equipped his schools with solar powered computer labs with satellite internet connectivity and built a solar powered well to provide potable water to the school and surrounding villages.
 His efforts were chronicled in the Seattle Business Journal.